 WordPress is an open-source platform with thousands of third-party integrations available.
 These allow you to easily increase the number of subscribers to your paid newsletter.

-With more than 59,000+ free plugins and thousands more paid integrations, WordPress gives you the freedom to use any tool you like to grow your business.
+With more than 59,000 free plugins and thousands more paid integrations, WordPress gives you the freedom to use virtually any tool you need to grow your business effectively.

 Here are some of the popular integrations and add-ons that will help you grow your paid newsletter:

-- All in One SEO for WordPress – A complete SEO solution for WordPress websites that helps you improve your website SEO and get more free traffic to your website from search engines.
+- All in One SEO for WordPress – A complete SEO solution for WordPress websites that helps you improve your site’s search engine rankings and attract more free traffic from search engines

 - OptinMonster – The best conversion optimization software on the market that helps you convert website visitors into paying subscribers.

-- WPForms – The best form builder plugin to easily create newsletter signup forms and contact forms, with its own payment and email marketing integrations.
+- WPForms – The leading form builder plugin, allowing you to easily create newsletter signup forms and contact forms, with built-in integrations for various payment gateways and email marketing services.

 - MonsterInsights – An easy-to-use Google Analytics plugin for WordPress.
-It shows where your visitors are coming from and tracks how users interact with your website.
+It shows where your visitors are coming from and tracks how users interact with your content.

 - SeedProd – Need a quick landing page for a new campaign?
 SeedProd lets you easily design landing pages for your website.
 It comes with beautiful templates and an intuitive drag-and-drop design tool.

-Need even more extensions?
-Look at our pick of the essential WordPress plugins for any new business.
+Want even more ideas for essential tools?
+Take a look at our selection of must-have WordPress plugins for any new online business.

 Winner: WordPress